 Many of the island’s accommodations are concentrated at its southern end, in Ishigaki City or around the port area.
 Some boutique hotels and guesthouses can be found in remote areas along the main road that circles the island.
 The wide range of options includes high-end beachside resorts with stay packages and family-friendly activities, apartment rentals, business hotels, guesthouses, and dormitory-style hostels.

 Getting to Ishigaki Island

 New Ishigaki Airport (Painushima Ishigaki Airport) on Ishigaki Island serves direct flights from Fukuoka, Nagoya, Osaka, and Tokyo, taking between 2–3.5 hours.
-Direct flights from Naha, on Okinawa’s main island, take around 1 hour.
-There are also international flights from Taiwan (1 hour) and Hong Kong (2 hours).
+Direct flights from Naha, on Okinawa’s main island, take around one hour.
+There are also international flights from Taiwan (1 hr) and Hong Kong (2 hrs).